- Author:Pierre Gilson

 In the dead of night, boots creaked against the floorboards inside the cabin.
 Dry mud flaked off his soles and crumbled underneath Langston’s steps.
 He cautiously made his way to his satchel, which he stuffed with food earlier that day.
 The crickets hardly chirped that night.
 Winter was the bane of most creatures.
 His hands quivered as he rifled through his supplies.
 It was not by the cold they trembled, but from the fear of being caught.
 The consequences made his heart pound with anxiety.

 He looked over at the cots, making sure his family was still fast asleep before he crept to the door and took his father’s old work jacket.
 The odor of horses and labor filled his nostrils as he slipped into its sleeves.
 The dim lighting from slices of torched wood provided enough light to make out his feet in front of him, but nothing more.
-He silently brushed past his brother, who had matured so much in the last eight months.
+He silently brushed past his brother, who had matured so fast in the last eight months.
 It pained him to imagine how much he will have grown by the time he would see him again.

 He took a deep breath as he neared his parents, the door only a few feet beyond them.
 The first step bent the wood beneath him, sending out a long, exaggerated creak.
 His body froze, his eyes too petrified to turn in his parents’ direction.
 The noise made his father stir, throwing his arm over his mother.
 Langston recoiled as he glanced at his father’s hand.
 Three fingers gripped the side of the bed.
 He’d lost the other two by talking out of turn when an overseer questioned him about Langston.
 The man wanted to know when the boy would be ready to join the rest of the slaves in the fields.
 Langston gritted his teeth as he thought about what he wanted to do to the man that hurt his father.